 - Prevention of slips and falls

-- Use and care of personal protective equipment
+- Use and care of personal protective equipment, as applicable

 Specific Training Topics

 Employees who work under specified conditions are to receive training as required by the indicated state of Washington (WAC) and/or SPPM reference.
-Contact Public Safety or Environmental Health and Safety for specific information.
+Contact Public Safety, EH&S, or the applicable campus office for specific information.
 Enter all safety training received on a Safety Orientation Checklist.
 Specific work situations and applicable references are shown on the table below.

 |Training Description||WAC||SPPM||Training Office|

 |Confined space entry||296-809-200||EH&S|